 - Shared writing

 - Role play area

 - Labels

 - Recipes

 - Mark making books

-- Over time writing books

 - Outside links to writing

 - Modelling writing

 - Group/guided writing

 - Shared writing

 - Motor skills groups.

 Over time the children should begin to understand the relationship between mark making, symbol creation and the meaning that they have to others.